V-Sekai/manuals/features/download_vsekai_groups_editor_4_x_from_our_cicd_system.md

-# Download V-Sekai and "groups editor" 4.x from our GoCD system
+# Download from our continuous integration and continuous delivery system

 Updated 2022-10-15

-Our CI is located at https://ci.v-sekai.cloud/ - you must use Guest to login, since GitLab is admin-only.
+Our V-Sekai CI is located at https://ci.v-sekai.cloud/ - you must use Guest to login, since GitLab is admin-only.

 Here are links to each of the latest jobs.
 Generally, you will want to click the Artifacts tab from each of these to download things.